Reinstate after Use It Lose It

 When you lose your privilege to drive in Alaska for driving a vehicle after consuming alcohol, the state revokes your license or privilege to drive.
-Your driving record will show that the state has taken some kind of action against your license.
-When you take the steps needed to get your license back, you are reinstating your drivers license or privilege to drive in Alaska.
+Your driving record will show that the state has taken action against your license.
+When you comply with the steps needed to get your license back, you are reinstating your driver’s license or privilege to drive.

-To get your license back following the loss of your driving privileges, you need to apply for a new license at a Division of Motor Vehicles office and meet the following requirements.
+To get your license back following the loss of your driving privileges, you need to apply for a new license at your local DMV office by completing the following steps:

-1. Pass the written and vision tests.
-You may need a road test as well.
+- You may also need a road test

-If you have any other questions you can call, write or visit a Division of Motor Vehicles office.
+If you have questions you can call, write or visit your local DMV office.